mikaelmattsson/mikaelmattsson.github.io/_posts/2015-04-12-clean-my-mac.md

 rm -rf ~/Library/Application\ Support/MobileSync/Backup/*
 {% endhighlight %}

-## XCode Derived Data
+## Xcode Derived Data & Archives
-Working with XCode?
-If so, XCode save a lot of derived data.
-This data is possible to remove via XCode's interface.
+Working with Xcode?
+If so, Xcode save a lot of derived data.
+This data is possible to remove via Xcode's interface.
 Though, I like to remove it from the command-line.
+Xcode also saves all old archives which you probably don't need anymore.
 {% highlight bash %}
+# Derived Data
 rm -rf ~/Library/Developer/Xcode/DerivedData/*

+# Archives
+rm -rfv ~/Library/Developer/Xcode/Archives/*
 {% endhighlight %}

 ## Homebrew Cache